Lamprocapnos: History

-The plant was first introduced to England from Asia in the year 1810 and, unfortunately, was lost, but was subsequently reintroduced in 1846 by the Scottish botanist and plant hunter Robert Fortune, who sent specimens to the RHS, having found the plant already in cultivation "in the Grotto Garden on the Island of Chusan, growing among artificial rocks near the beautiful Weigela rosea".
+The plant was first introduced to England from Asia in the year 1810 and was lost, but was subsequently reintroduced in 1846 by the Scottish botanist and plant hunter Robert Fortune, who sent specimens to the RHS, having found the plant already in cultivation "in the Grotto Garden on the Island of Chusan, growing among artificial rocks near the beautiful Weigela rosea".

 Cultivation

 In a moist and cool climate, it will grow in full sun, but in warmer and drier climates it requires some shade.

 Aphids, slugs and snails sometimes feed on the leaves.

 Clumps remain compact for many years and do not need dividing.
 They have brittle roots which are easily damaged when disturbed.
 Root cuttings should be taken in spring.

 Seeds with whitish elaiosomes are borne in long pods.
 They must be sown while fresh.
 Division should be done in the late fall (autumn) or early spring.

 Cultivars

 The following cultivars have gained the Royal Horticultural Society's Award of Garden Merit: